gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy said breathlessly.
 "Let's go."

-The windmill on Dockety's back began to rotate faster and faster until it was just a blur.
+The windmill on Dockety's back started to rotate, faster and faster until it was just a blur.
 For one irrational moment Maddy wondered what would happen if she stuck her paw into it, but then Dockety ran straight at one of the hauler bots.
 Step step step *up* onto the bot.
 It flung itself into the air and then they were flying.

 Almost.
-The roo sisters screamed as they dropped for one heart-stopping second and then roared into the air again.
+Maddy and Sindy screamed in unison as they dropped for one heart-stopping second and then roared into the air again.

 "Stop!
 Your departure is not authorized!
 This is not protocol!"
 Patient's voice crackled from all around them.
-Up and up they went toward the patch of dawn in the ceiling, and then with a roar they were through and into the honey-warm light of dawn.
+Up and up they went toward the patch of dawn in the ceiling.
+With a roar they were through and into the honey-warm light of dawn.

 ## Episode 13: Crash Landing